sopherapps/eli/README.md

 - [ ] Add ability to display plain text visualization from data from websocket
 - [ ] Add ability to display table visualizations from data from websocket
 - [ ] Add ability to display charts (piecharts, doughnut, bar, stacked bar, line, scatter, mixed, multiline)
+- [ ] Add ability to delete the entire store via a button/menu click
+- [ ] Add ability to download config from localstorage
+- [ ] Add ability to load config from a file via an HTML file input (to allow sharing of configs)
 - [ ] Deploy to firebase, netlify or vercel
 - [ ] List the app on SopherApps
 - [ ] Write about the app on SopherApps blog